pypm/home/docs/studies/index.md

 in growth rate of 8% per day.
 The future growth of cases in states depends on a race between vaccination and the B117 variant and on the social distancing measures in force.
-Assuming future behaviour remains the same as current behaviour, significant growth is possible in several states in the coming months.
+Assuming future behaviour remains the same as current behaviour, a return to growth appears likely in several states in the coming months.
 For those states with genomic screening data, the forecast is much better established.